Organic Metal Processing Capacity

 The "I should eat more fish" advice doesn't apply identically to every variant pattern.
 Which PON1/GSTM1/GSTT1 combination you carry decides which species sit at the top of the rotation, how often, and where organic-produce upgrades earn their cost.

 Organic Metal Processing Capacity is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the toxin sensitivities spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the toxin sensitivities spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →